ideus-team/phonegap-framework/README.md

 ##About

-This is a Cordova boilerplate for building HTML5 mobile apps with a native look and feel based on Backbone.js framefork.
+This is a Cordova boilerplate for building HTML5 mobile apps with a native look and feel based on Backbone.js framework.

 ## Menu